swcarpentry/website/_posts/2018/01/2018-01-09-teaching-statistics-in-the-21st-century.md

 9. Comparing models
 10. Generalization and causality

-Many other people are rethinking other subjects along similar lines;
+UBC's [Stat 545](http://stat545.com/) course is another great example of how people are not just putting old wine in new bottles, but approaching their subject from an entirely new angles.
-if you have any favorite examples, please add them to the comments–I'm sure our community would enjoy hearing about them.
+If you have any favorite examples, please add them to the comments–I'm sure our community would enjoy hearing about them.

 > **Abstract**